apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Massive sea monster skull excavated from UK's 'Jurassic Coast'**
+**New climate summit draft agreement retains mention of fossil fuels, but no call for phase-out**

-You can read more about it [here](https://www.foxnews.com/world/massive-sea-monster-skull-excavated-from-uks-jurassic-coast).
+You can read more about it [here](https://www.cnn.com/2023/12/12/climate/cop28-climate-summit-agreement-tuesday/index.html).

 ## Requirements
 - Python 3.8